December 2018Not Gone With The Wind: How to Design Rooftop Spaces

 Traditionally, teak trees have been harvested by girdling, or removing a wide strip of bark all the way around the circumference of the trunk.
 This causes the trunk above the strip to die and dry on the stump, making it much lighter come logging time.
 As in centuries past, elephants are still used in some parts of Southeast Asia to move the enormous logs into a river, where they lie in wait for monsoon season.
 As monsoon rains swell the banks, the logs float to the opposite bank.

-The wood’s thin outer layer, called sapwood, isn’t used in teak furniture or building; that use is reserved for the inner layers, or heartwood.
+The wood’s thin outer layer, called sapwood, isn’t used in teak furniture or buildings; that use is reserved for the inner layers, or heartwood.
 Teak has been used since prehistory, and tools and objects made from it more than 2,000 years ago have been found in caves in Western Asia.
 Teak’s popularity began to skyrocket in the seventh century, when engineers and artisans noticed its natural resistance to termites and used it for building the homes and furniture of the well-heeled.
 It was also used extensively on doors and in the decorative carvings of temples, especially in Thailand.

 The teak tree has since been cultivated in Africa and the Caribbean, but Indonesia is currently the largest producer, with the majority of commercially harvested trees for teak furniture grown on tightly regulated plantations.
 Only a set number of trees can be felled per year, and each harvested tree must be replaced with a new planting.